 Derived from an experiment in immersive audio by the British Ministry of Defence in the early 1980s, Vibrational Panel Technology allows a loudspeaker cone to be replaced by a flat panel.
 This creates a complex series of ‘tuned’ surface vibrations which generate acoustic energy.
 This is very similar to the way in which an acoustic musical instrument works.

 With a complex array of vibrations and associated incoherent-phase waveform, a VPT loudspeaker has the incredible benefit of full 180° audio dispersion.
 This means that whether you are stood directly underneath an Amina loudspeaker, or on the opposite side of the room, you will experience the exact same sound quality.
-This is unlike a conventional loudspeaker which becomes very directional at high frequencies.
+Unlike a conventional loudspeaker, the location of Amina in-wall speakers are usually very hard to place and quite deceiving at times.
+They have a great WOW factor when entertaining guests.

 It is a myth that invisible loudspeakers are limited in audio performance.
 The general assumption is that by being positioned behind plaster or other finishing material, the speaker sounds ‘muffled’.
 This is just not true and has to be experienced to be believed.
 The loudspeaker works with the covering material to generate incredible detail and clarity.
-With advancements in panel materials, Amina loudspeakers can also produce incredible bass.
+With advancements in panel materials, Amina loudspeakers can also produce incredible bass or as mentioned earlier, simply add an ALF in-wall subwoofer or a free standing avtive subwoofer such as the M&K V8 or Jamo J10SUB, also available from Radionic.

 Amina invisible loudspeakers are designed to be installed into a variety of materials such as dry wall, solid wall, ceiling boards, wood, leather etc There are 2 series available depending on the installation and substrate :